Loris Hezemans: Racing career

-Hezemans began his career in 2014 in Renault Clio Cup Benelux, where he finished 6th in the standings.
-In 2015 he switched to the Audi Sport TT Cup, he is currently 7th in the championship standings.
+Hezemans began his career in 2014 in Renault Clio Cup Benelux, where he finished sixth in the standings.
+In 2015 he switched to the Audi Sport TT Cup, and finished seventh in the championship standings.
 That year he also took part in the SEAT León Eurocup, he qualified on pole position for his first-ever race and went on to win the race.
 In July 2015, it was announced that Hezemans would make his TCR International Series debut with Target Competition driving a SEAT León Cup Racer.

 He switched to sports car racing Blancpain GT Series Sprint Cup in 2017, driving for Strakka Racing in a part-time campaign before making his full-time debut for GRT Grasser Racing Team in 2018.
 Originally scheduled to compete in all races, he ultimately opted to skip the season finale round at Nürburgring to focus on his NASCAR Whelen Euro Series title campaign.

 Hezemans made his stock car racing debut in the NASCAR Whelen Euro Series as he became the driver for Hendriks Motorsport in the Elite 1 class.
 He scored his first pole position at Hockenheim before he picked up his first career win at the same venue on the Saturday race having led the race from the start to the finish.
 He finished the year fourth in the standings and won the Junior Trophy classification for drivers aged 25 and under to win an opportunity to race in the United States.

 Hezemans made his racing debut in the United States the following year when he took part in the 2019 edition of the World Series of Asphalt Stock Car Racing at New Smyrna Speedway, driving for Mike Skinner's team ATF & Gunslinger.
-He scored three top-five and six top-10 finishes to finish third overall in the Pro Late Model category at the World Series.
+He scored three top-five and six top-ten finishes to finish third overall in the Pro Late Model category at the World Series.
 Later in the year, he would score his first victory in an oval when he won at his home race at Raceway Venray.